jsloan117/docker-openvpn-client/docs/index.md

 ---

-Below is a quick method to get this up and running.
+Below is a quick way to get up and running with OpenVPN.
 Please see [Running the image](run-image.md) for more details.

 ```bash
 docker run --cap-add=NET_ADMIN -d --name openvpn_client \